 Megan has a Master’s of Physical Therapy from Queen’s University.
-Prior to starting her career in Physiotherapy Megan worked as a Kinesiologist/Physiotherapy Assistant at Back on Track while taking courses to prepare for her Master’s education.
-Megan obtained her Bachelors of Kinesiology Degree in 2013 from Western University where she focused on athletic injury assessment and management.
-There she was the athletic trainer for the Varsity Women’s Basketball team, treating multiple injuries and promoting injury prevention.
+Prior to starting her career in Physiotherapy, Megan worked as a Kinesiologist/Physiotherapy Assistant at Back on Track while taking courses to prepare for her Master’s education.
+Megan obtained her Bachelors of Arts in Kinesiology in 2013 from Western University where she focused on athletic injury assessment and management.
+There she was the athletic trainer for the varsity women’s basketball team, treating multiple injuries and promoting injury prevention.

-Since graduation, Megan has completed a certification in Soft Tissue Release and has her Manual Level 1 from the orthopaedic division of the Canadian Physiotherapy Association.
-She also plans on becoming certified in acupuncture and dry needling and continuing her education with courses focusing on exercise and manual therapy.
+Since graduation, Megan has been certified in Soft Tissue Release and has her Manual Level 1 from the orthopaedic division of the Canadian Physiotherapy Association.
+She is also certified in acupuncture and dry needling and will be continuing her education with courses focusing on exercise and manual therapy.

 Mariane practices in good standing with the College of Massage Therapy of Ontario and a